Saudi women say they will keep pushing for right to drive

 A video posted online on Sunday showed a woman in the black headscarf typically worn by Saudi women driving with her son to and from Kingdom Hospital in north Riyadh earlier in the day.

-“The campaign continues, in order to normalize driving in our country, whose laws allow the practice of this right,” said a Tweet posted on the campaign’s Twitter feed.
+“The campaign continues, in order to normalise driving in our country, whose laws allow the practice of this right,” said a Tweet posted on the campaign’s Twitter feed.

 Activists posted 12 films on YouTube said to be of women driving on Saturday, and said some other women had also driven but without recording their exploits on video or in photographs.